 The Town of Eaton maintains 8 public parks covering a total of approximately 40 acres.
 In addition 3 parks covering about 8 acres are planned in the Governor's Ranch subdivision.
 The Town and Eaton School District Re-2 work closely to make facilities available for exercise, athletic events, recreation and family outings.
 Facilities include the parks, a town-operated recreation facility, gymnasiums and athletic fields at the various schools including the baseball/softball complex at Eaton High School which was built with the cooperation of both the School District and the Town with financial contributions from the Monfort foundation and GoCo grant money as well as generous contributions of money, time and effort by many area residents.

-As the name suggests, this was the site of the old Eaton water tower.
+As the name suggests, this was the site of the old Eaton water tower, at the intersection of Elm and 5th Street.
 No amenities but is an attractive area across the highway from the Railroad park.

-Hawkstone park is located in the Hawkstone subdivision northwest of the main part of town.
+Hawkstone park is located in the Hawkstone subdivision northwest of the main part of town, it is encircled by Hawkstone Drive and Eagle Drive.
 This 11 acre park has large open play areas, a playground, 9 benches arranged along a 1 mile walking trail and a 2 acre lake.

 Eaton Commons Park